A Hacky Way to Send Notifications From a Development Machine on iTerm2

 To solve this, I first write the desired string without a newline

-) and then use the carriage return character ("\r"
+(-n option for echo) and then use the carriage return character ("\r") to

 go to the beginning of the line and overwrite the first few characters with the

-.
-This didn’t work reliably before I added sleep 1
+second echo.
+This didn’t work reliably before I added sleep 1 in between

 Hopefully this is useful to someone, enjoy!